UCLM-VISILAB/qupath-extension-gncnn/README.md

 The extension requires the following dependencies, depending on the version of the extension:

+> [!IMPORTANT]
+> **GNCnn 0.1.x will probably not work on NVIDIA RTX 40xx GPUs**, as support for Ada Lovelace GPUs was introduced in CUDA 11.8 (see [this link](https://docs.nvidia.com/cuda/archive/11.8.0/cuda-toolkit-release-notes/index.html)).
+In case you have one of these GPUs, **please install GNCnn 0.2.x**.

+- **GNCnn 0.2.x**:
+  - Python 3.9
+  - CUDA 11.8

-- GNCnn 0.1.x:
+- **GNCnn 0.1.x**:
   - Python 3.8 or 3.9
   - CUDA 11.1

-- GNCnn 0.2.x:
-  - Python 3.9
-  - CUDA 11.8

 ## Installation

 > [!WARNING]
-> This extension **is developed for QuPath 0.5.0 or higher**, and has not been tested with other versions.
+> This extension **is developed for QuPath 0.5.x**, and has not been tested with other versions.
 >
 > If you have a NVIDIA GPU, the extension only supports CUDA 11.1 for v0.1.x or CUDA 11.8 for v0.2.x.
 The extension will use the GPU by default if it is available.
-If you do not have a GPU, the extension will use the CPU.
+If you do not have a GPU or the correct CUDA version is not installed, the extension will use the CPU.

-GNCnn was tested on Ubuntu 20.04 and 22.04, Windows 10 and macOS Big Sur 11.4.
+GNCnn was tested on Ubuntu 20.04 and 22.04, Windows 10 and 11, and macOS Big Sur 11.4.

 **0.** Install:

+- For GNCnn 0.2.x:
+  - Python 3.9
+  - CUDA 11.8 if you are using a NVIDIA GPU

 - For GNCnn 0.1.x:
   - Python 3.8 or 3.9
   - CUDA 11.1 if you are using a NVIDIA GPU

-- For GNCnn 0.2.x:
-  - Python 3.9
-  - CUDA 11.8 if you are using a NVIDIA GPU

 > [!IMPORTANT]
-> When installing Python, make sure to check the option to add Python to the system PATH as in the following image:
+> When installing Python on Windows, make sure to check the option to add Python to the system PATH as in the following image:
 >
 > ![Python installation](images/python_path.png)